ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch10/Lessons/04_find_pattern_in_file.md

 For this example, I have provided the following text file:
 [pi_million_digits.txt](./Files/pi_million_digits.txt)

+Pi is an irrational number, meaning its decimal part continues forever without repeating.
+Because of this, every possible pattern of digits eventually occurs in pi.
+Here, we're going to check if a 6-digit pattern (a birthday) appears within the first million digits of pi.

 > Note: the process to obtain file paths is covered here:
 > [00_bonus_relative_paths.md](./00_bonus_relative_paths.md)